awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-custom-metrics-statsd.md

 You can use any `StatsD` client that follows this format to send the metrics to the CloudWatch agent\.
 For more information about some of the available `StatsD` clients, see the [StatsD client page on GitHub](https://github.com/etsy/statsd/wiki#client-implementations)\.

 To collect these custom metrics, add a `"statsd": {}` line to the `metrics_collected` section of the agent configuration file\.
 You can add this line manually\.
 If you use the wizard to create the configuration file, it's done for you\.
-For more information, see [Create the CloudWatch Agent Configuration File](create-cloudwatch-agent-configuration-file.md)\.
+For more information, see [Create the CloudWatch agent configuration file](create-cloudwatch-agent-configuration-file.md)\.

 The `StatsD` default configuration works for most users\.
 There are three optional fields that you can add to the **statsd** section of the agent configuration file as needed:
 + `service_address` – The service address to which the CloudWatch agent should listen\.
 The format is `ip:port`\.
 If you omit the IP address, the agent listens on all available interfaces\.
 Only the UDP format is supported, so you don't need to specify a UDP prefix\.